nanum-jeon/nanum-jeon.github.io/_pages/research.md

 To address these complex dynamics over the life course, my work integrates the following approaches:

-* Life course perspective: Investigating how differential engagements with social institutions, as reflected in life course trajectories, moderate stratification processes.
+* **Life course perspective**: Investigating how differential engagements with social institutions, as reflected in life course trajectories, moderate stratification processes.
-* Institutional perspective: Examining how welfare state policies and mobility regimes shape inter- and intra-group inequalities.
+* **Institutional perspective**: Examining how welfare state policies and mobility regimes shape inter- and intra-group inequalities.
-* Infracategorical perspective: Highlighting nuance and diversity within specific categories, emphasizing how intersecting identities create varied life course outcomes even within seemingly homogeneous groups.
+* **Infracategorical perspective**: Highlighting nuance and diversity within specific categories, emphasizing how intersecting identities create varied life course outcomes even within seemingly homogeneous groups.

 Driven by a commitment to understanding how social inequalities evolve and compound over time, I work extensively with longitudinal panel data.
 These datasets capture the temporal dynamics of social phenomena, offering a level of complexity that rivals traditional ‘big data.’
 To advance this research, I develop and apply innovative statistical and machine learning methods—particularly deep learning approaches—to model non-linear relationships of time-varying variables for longitudinal causal inference.